 The Equity Plan is being amended to increase the number of shares available for issuance pursuant to awards granted under the Equity Plan.
-We have also revised certain terms of the Equity Plan to remove language or references based upon the prior performance-based compensation exception under Section 162(m) of the Code, which are no longer relevant to the Equity Plan in light of changes to the law enacted by legislation known as the Tax Cuts and Jobs Act of 2017.
+We have also revised certain terms of the Equity Plan to remove language or references based upon the prior performance-based compensation exception under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), which are no longer relevant to the Equity Plan in light of changes to the law enacted by legislation known as the Tax Cuts and Jobs Act of 2017.
 These include the definition of outside director, provisions relating to "covered employees" and descriptions of accounting methodology.
 Finally, we have clarified certain provisions with respect to the Compensation Committee's authority and responsibilities in the administration of the Equity Plan.